-1. Click the Import icon on the left-hand sidebar and select the Effects Store tab.
-The All packs tab contains packages that you can install and use in the program.
-On the Installed tab, you can find packages that you have already installed in the program.
+- 1. Go to the Effects Store tab.
+It contains all the packages from the Effects Store. - The All packs tab contains packs that you can purchase and use in the program. - On the Installed tab, you can find packs that you have already purchased and installed in the program. - 2.
+Click a pack to download it.

-- 2. Click a package to download it. - 3.
-Try free any effects and elements from different sets on your videos.
+3. Try free any effects and elements from different sets on your videos.